eclipse-archived/ceylon-lang.org/documentation/1.1/tour/generics.md

 an example of a *type constraint*—in fact, it's an example of the most common kind of type constraint, an *upper bound*.

+### Upper bound type constraints

+An upper bound type constraint restricts the arguments of a type parameter to subtypes of a certain type.

 <!-- try: -->
 <!-- check:none -->
     shared class Set<out Element>(Element* elements)